Tanneguydv/poccad/README.md

 # poccad
-a simple pyqt5 visualization tool for pythonocc
+a simple pyqt5 modelisation/visualization didactic tool for pythonocc